Sustainability aspects from two perspectives

 Double Materiality

-- The outside-in perspective (“financial materiality”) considers the opportunities and risks of sustainability issues for a company’s financial situation and the future viability of its business model.
+- Financial materiality considers the opportunities and risks of sustainability issues for the company’s financial position and the future viability of its business model.

-- With the help of the inside-out perspective (“impact materiality”), companies determine the actual and potential positive and negative effects of their business activities on various sustainability issues.
+- With the help of impact materiality, companies determine the actual and potential positive and negative effects of their business activities on various sustainability issues.

 - Blogpost: Double materiality analysis – What are IROs and how do you define them?